 Would you like more time to do what you want to do?
 More balance between your work life and your home life?
 Try these strategies to balance your lifestyle.

-Yet balancing work, family and leisure pays off, so it’s worth striving for.
 When your life is in balance, everything you do is more fulfilling.
-You also have more energy and better mental and physical health.
+You also have more energy and feel better, mentally and physically.

 Take stock of how you spend time

 Take a few minutes right now and think about how you spend your time.
 You may be surprised by what you learn.